-IPP-204106, Treatment of cancer

-IPP-204106 is ImmuPharma's anti-cancer nucleolin/ nucleophosmin antagonist ("Nucant") peptide programme and is part of the Group's ongoing research collaboration with the Centre National de la Recherche Scientfique (CNRS), France's scientific research institution.
-ImmuPharma has been awarded €1.72m of prestigious grants from French national research agencies for its development.
-This includes an additional €570,000 of grants received in 2012.
+IPP-204106: Treatment of cancer IPP-204106 is ImmuPharma's anti-cancer nucleolin/ nucleophosmin antagonist ("Nucant") peptide programme and is part of the Group's ongoing research collaboration with the Centre National de la Recherche Scientfique (CNRS), France's scientific research institution.

 IPP-204106 is a nucleolin/nucleophosmin antagonist, the lead molecule in a family of pseudopeptides designed to block the activity of a protein called nucleolin.
-Located essentially in the nucleus of normal cells where it is protected, nucleolin is much more abundant (often 100 times more) at the surface of the cells which are proliferating as well as the surface of active endothelial cells where it can be a target for antagonist peptides.
+Located in the nucleus of normal cells where it is protected, nucleolin is much more abundant (often 100 times more) at the surface of the cells which are proliferating as well as the surface of active endothelial cells where it can be a target for antagonist peptides.
 Cell surface expressed nucleolin is involved in the proliferation processes as well as in cell transformation.
 It is also a receptor for many growth factors and plays a key role in angiogenesis.
 Nucleolin antagonists have therefore both anti-angiogenic and anti-proliferative properties.